aldinh777/reactive/readme.md

 Like state, but array

-### Array & Object
+### Array and Object

-When it comes to data structure, State itself can also be used to wrap an object or array.
+When it comes to data structure,
+`State` itself can also be used to wrap an object or array.

 However, state only track value changes, not the property update, so when the content of an object inside a state were being updated, it wont be tracked.

 ```ts
 const list = state([1, 2, 3]);